 - Community or voluntary work

-- Surround yourself with like-minded positive people and improve your networks – LinkedIn, groups, speak to people doing the job you want to do…
+- Surrounding yourself with like-minded positive people and improve your networks – LinkedIn, groups, speak to people doing the job you want to do…

-- Write!
+- Writing!
 Contribute to blogs, the company newsletter, volunteer to write an article…

-No-one is going to hold you by the hand and sort it out for you.
-Take ownership and create the space in your calendar to give it momentum.
-We spend so much time at work managing our endlessly full in-boxes and commitments, but we rarely take time to stop for a moment and evaluate HOW we can improve and maximise our potential.
+Remember, it is not about the quantity of the activities but the quality of the reflections linked to them.
+We spend so much time at work managing our endlessly full in-boxes and commitments, but we rarely take time to stop and evaluate HOW we can improve and maximise our potential.